Discrete Math for Computer Science

 Accommodations for students with disabilities

 We would like to work with each of you to make this course accessible and approachable.
 All course material is available in multiple formats to improve support for screen readers.
 Videos will also be captioned (to the best of our abilities).
 We need and want to hear from you if additional accommodations would improve your experience in the course.
 If you have documented need for accommodations because of a disability, please work with the Office for Students with Disabilities (OSD) to get a current Authorization for Accommodation (AFA) letter.
 The office is located in University Center 202 behind Center Hall and also provides the OSD Student Portal.
 We ask that you work to organize the AFA and to let us know about it as early in the quarter as possible so that we can best support your needs.
-For more information, see Disability Resources at UCSD.
+For more information, see Disability Resources at UC San Diego.

 Food support for students